 Winning tip: Rainham, Essex

 Cuckoos, kingfishers, water voles, marsh harriers, seals, and excellent perspectives from the espresso shop: inside the M25!
 Take a bow, Rainham RSPB reserve.
-A-mile stroll around the reserve (that is only a 20-minute walk from Purfleet station) yields rich rewards or even amazing perspectives of Eurostar trains.
+A mile stroll around the reserve (that is only a 20-minute walk from Purfleet station) yields rich rewards or even amazing perspectives of Eurostar trains.
 Spring is specifically noisy, with warblers of all types, and iciness, with large flocks of lapwings and a gazillion geese, is awesome.
-There also are rare bearded knockers, comfortable hides, easy on foot, children’s occasions, and a tremendous coffee save with a small playground.
-The Thames views are superb: the solar filling the cafeteria, which has large home windows over the reserve and the river with basking seals, makes one forget about the nearby large smoke.
+There are also rare bearded knockers, comfortable hides, easy on foot, for children’s occasions, and a tremendous coffee shop with a small playground.
+The Thames views are superb: the solar filling the cafeteria, which has large home windows over the reserve, and the river with basking seals, makes one forget about the nearby large smoke.

 Peak District, close to Oldham, Greater Manchester

-Dove Stone Reservoir on the edge of the Peak District is easily available from Manchester, which includes educating (nearby Greenfield station is on the Huddersfield-Manchester Piccadilly line).
-A mild 2½-mile loop around the reservoir makes for a pleasing amble, with offshoots supplying extra paths to extend your time out, together with a 1½-mile path leading up through the hills Chew Reservoir.
-Bring a picnic, pop yourself down at one of the tables dotted across the tree-coated manner, and maintain an eye and an ear out for a few splendid birds at this RSPB covered reserve – appearance out for ravens, curlew, golden plover, and peregrines.
+Dove Stone Reservoir on the edge of the Peak District is easily available from Manchester, which includes education (nearby Greenfield station is on the Huddersfield-Manchester Piccadilly line).
+A mild 2½-mile loop around the reservoir makes for a pleasing amble, with offshoots supplying extra paths to extend your time out, together with a 1½-mile path leading up through the hills of Chew Reservoir.
+Bring a picnic, pop yourself down at one of the tables dotted across the tree-coated meadow, and keep an eye and an ear out for a few splendid birds at this RSPB-covered reserve – appearance out for ravens, curlew, golden plover, and peregrines.
 On the moors, mountain hares may be seen.
 It’s unfastened to visit.

 Somerset Levels